 Conclusion: Who Wins?

-That leaves BlueHost, who aren’t perfect, but do better in some of the aforementioned areas where GoDaddy lost points.
-We hope our comparison of BlueHost vs Godaddy has left you with more information to make the right decision – Good luck!
+That leaves BlueHost, who aren’t perfect, but do better in most of the aforementioned areas where GoDaddy lost points.
+We hope our comparison of BlueHost vs Godaddy has left you with more information to make the right decision and we highly Recommend you Checkout Bluehost when looking to start your website.

 - Rated 4.5 stars